wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.23dev1 =

+* Fixed Twitter Card description in the admin interface (Pro version).
+* Fixed WooCommerce product detection for meta tags in the admin interface (Pro version).
+* Fixed the detection of an empty array (including its values) when image is rejected.
+* Added Image Dimension options for Twitter Card images (Pro version).

 = Version 6.22.1 =

 * A minor update to fix a variable name used when upgrading the plugin options.